mimofixe/eternal-sonata-studio/README.md

 ### Texture Decompression

 DXT1 and DXT5 textures are decompressed on-the-fly using the bcdec library.
-Decompressed RGBA data is cached in GPU memory for performance.
-PNG exports apply transparency to fill regions (0xEE-padded blocks) so exported files are clean.
+All format detection uses `(fmt & 0xDF)` to strip the Cell GCM mipmap flag (`0x20`) before identifying the base format.
+DXT5 blocks in PS3 Namco files have their colour and alpha sub-blocks stored in the reverse of the PC convention; the two 8-byte halves are swapped before calling `bcdec_bc3`.
+RGBA8 (format `0xA5`) is copied directly; the NTX3 header stores half the real pixel height and is corrected from the data size.
+Decompressed RGBA data is cached in GPU memory.

 ### Container Parsing

 BMD and CAMP files use two distinct header layouts depending on the file.
 The parser auto-detects which layout is in use based on the value at offset `0x0C`.
 NOBJ sub-containers are parsed with the same byte-scan approach as `.e` files, finding all chunks at any nesting depth.
+BMD files are identified at runtime by their `BMD ` magic header to select the correct DXT5 decoding path for inline NTX3 previews.

 ### AI Script Parsing